WyzeGye/SquidGame/README.md

 The parts list is hovering around 650 dollars right now, but you already have most of these modules, which significantly lowers that price of entry.

+It's pretty close to just "wire it up and go."
+A quick peek at the code shows where you need to make your own changes.

 # Currently implemented